Hjdskes/hjdskes.github.io/content/projects/quadrupel.md

    protocol to communicate between the base station (a PC) and the drone,
 2. sticking to a small and simple code base implementing a finite state machine,
-3. thoroughly reviewing of each other's pull requests.
+3. thoroughly reviewing each other's pull requests.

 We also managed to implement a nice TUI on the base station, height control on the drone and wireless flying.
-In fact, the drone was almost equally responsive wireless as it was tethered, surpassing even the implementation of the lab assistants 😄
+In fact, the drone was almost equally responsive wirelessly as it was tethered, surpassing even the implementation of the lab assistants 😄

 The code is private, since future iterations of this course will be held.